dapplets/dapplet-docs/docs/ex01-extra-button.md

 })
 ```

-When you haven't `DEFAULT` state you have to set the `initial` state as above.
+When you don’t have the `DEFAULT` state you have to set the `initial` state as above.

 ```typescript
 button({